-If you are fed up with attorneys who don’t keep you informed, then call the Law Offices of Adam R. Banner, P.C., today.
+If you are fed up with lawyers and attorneys who don’t keep you informed, then call the Law Offices of Adam R. Banner, P.C., today.
 We can schedule a time for you to come in and meet our team.
 If you prefer, we can also conduct your free confidential consultation over the phone instead.
 Our attorneys are extremely skilled in analyzing our clients’ situations and spotting any and all issues that may have a bearing on the prosecution.
 When you are charged with a crime in Oklahoma, you need a skilled, aggressive, and experienced attorney.
 You need the Law Offices of Adam R. Banner, P.C.

 The Oklahoma Legal Group Blog

 As I recently wrote in my article for the Huffington Post regarding former Subway pitchman Jared Fogle's federal charges, I have, and continue to, handle a lot of cases dealing with child pornography and sexual crimes against children.
 Consequently, there isn't much I run into while defending these cases which surprises me.
 Read More

 In our continuing conversations with the deans of law schools around the region, I reached out to Dean Darby Dickerson of the Texas Tech University School of Law.
 Dean Dickerson has been the Dean of the TTU school of law since July 2011.
 Prior to leading the law school at Texas Tech, she was the Interim Dean and Dean of the Stetson University College of Law in Florida, where she served from 2003 until coming to TTU in 2011.
 Read More